urnathan/libcody/README.md

 #### Repository

+All non-absolute CMI file names are relative to a repository.
+(CMI file names are usually relative names.)
+The respository may be determined with:

-* `MODULE-REPO`
+`MODULE-REPO`

-Request the module repository location (if any).
 The expected response is:

 `MODULE-REPO $directory`

-All non-absolute CMI file names are relative to the repository.
-(CMI file names are usually relative names.)
+The `$directory` may be an empty word, which is equivalent to `.`.

 #### Exporting